REVIEW: Project Lead the Way's Biomedical Science High School Courses

 The Biomedical Innovation course is made up of eight units, each listed as a “problem”:

-Now that you know the basics of the PLTW Biomedical Science program, let’s get into the pros and cons to really help you decide if it’s right for you.
+Now that you know the basics of the PLTW Biomedical Sciences program, let’s get into the pros and cons to really help you decide if it’s right for you.

 Pros of the PLTW Biomedical Science Program